Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: A resampling-based framework for truth-in-advertising

 \subsection{Resampling framework}

 Given a question of interest, we use a resampling-based strategy to investigate if an RL algorithm is personalizing.

 We state a general resampling approach in \cref{resim} that can be applied to more general settings than considered in this work (see \cref{future}).
-Our approach mimics the original data-generating process using a generative model (ground truth) and resamples a user trajectory given (i) a (parametric) model $\mc M$ for the user's data-generating process and (ii) the RL algorithm under consideration.
-Here the ground truth $\mc M$ includes a distribution $\rho_1$ for the initial state, the state transition distributions $\sbraces{\mbb P_{t}}_{t=1}^{T}$, the mean reward models $\sbraces{r_t}_{t=1}^{T}$ and the noise distributions $\sbraces{\Q_{t}}_{t=1}^{T}$.
+Our approach mimics the original data-generating process using a generative model and resamples a user trajectory given (i) a (parametric) model $\mc M$ for the user's data-generating process and (ii) the RL algorithm under consideration.
+Here the generative model $\mc M$ includes a distribution $\rho_1$ for the initial state, the state transition distribution $\mbb P$, the mean reward model $r$, and the (additive reward) noise distribution $\mbb Q$.
 The questions of interest would govern the choice of the model $\mc M$.
-For example, to investigate the interestingness of type $1$ in HeartSteps (\cref{fig:interestingUser}(a)), we resample using a ground truth for which sending an activity suggestion has no advantage in any state.
+For example, to investigate the interestingness of type $1$ in HeartSteps (\cref{fig:interestingUser}(a)), we resample using a generative model for which sending an activity suggestion has no advantage in any state.
 For simplicity in our notation, we also include the initial policy $\pi_1$ for the RL algorithm as part of the model $\mc M$.
 We call this procedure to resample a user trajectory as \resimtraj.

 Next, we use \resimtraj to generate new trajectories for each of the users multiple (say $\numbootstrap$) times.
 For each user, we use a suitable generative model $\mc M$ depending on the type of interestingness to generate state and rewards and resample treatments using the RL algorithm.
 Notably, for a given question and user, the generative model remains fixed across the $\numbootstrap$ resamples.
-For each trajectory, the RL algorithm is suitably initialized and updated in an online manner at each iteration within the trajectory.
+For each trajectory, the RL algorithm is initialized and updated in an online manner at each iteration within the trajectory.
 We call each such trajectory a \emph{resampled trajectory}.